What is self-control? What does it mean and how can we define it?

 - It means being able to stop doing anything that might be harmful for you and for others.

-It is you, your consciousness and real essence, which controls your subconscious and habitual behavior and automatic responses.
+It is you, your consciousness, your real essence that control your subconscious and habitual behavior and automatic responses.
 This what has to be, though too often, it is not the case.

 Self control is vital for overcoming obsessions, fears, addictions, and any kind of impulsive behavior.
 It puts you in control of your life, your behavior, and your reactions.
 It improves your relationships, develops patience and tolerance, and is an important tool for attaining success and happiness.